haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

 ### Performance Considerations

 We did not take much care over our choice of data structures.
 Might this have profound consequences for clients?
-The LIFO nature of the pending backlog is surprising, but we can change that quite easily by changing data structures.
-In fact, the code on which this example is based uses `Data.Sequence` to provide both strictness and FIFO execution ordering.

 Perhaps more of a concern is the cost of using `Async` everywhere - remember we used this in the *server* to handle concurrently executing tasks and obtaining their results.
 An invocation of `async` will create two new processes: one to perform the calculation and another to monitor the first and handle failures and/or cancellation.
 Spawning processes is cheap, but not free as each process is a haskell thread, plus some additional book keeping data.

 [1]: https://github.com/haskell-distributed/distributed-process-platform/blob/master/src/Control/Distributed/Process/Platform/Task/Queue/BlockingQueue.hs